 ACUTE

-hospitalized active smokers
+hospitalised active smokers

 ONGOING

-active smokers not ready to quit
+active smokers not ready to stop

 smokeless tobacco users